tanishkagupta-19/JobSprint/README.md

 ## Usage

-1. Enter a Job Title and Location.
+1. Enter a Job Title (e.g., "Python Developer") and Location.
 2. Click "Find Fresh Jobs".
-3. Download the results as CSV.
+3. View the list of jobs posted in the last 24 hours.
+4. See the "Trending Skills" analysis based on the job titles found.
+5. Click "Quick Apply" to jump to the job posting.